Trump And UKs Labour Set For Rocky Special Relationship - UrduPoint

 A trade war between Trump and the EU could see the UK stuck in the middle.

-Global economic volatility would hamper Starmer's pledge to fire up Britain's economy so he can invest in the country's flagging health sector, fix prisons and transition to clean power, among other key objectives.
+Global economic volatility would hamper Starmer's pledge to fire up Britain's flagging economy.

-Lindsay James, investment strategist at Quilter Investors, added that a Trump presidency makes it "unlikely that any (UK-US) trade deal negotiations will be resurrected".
+Lindsay James, investment strategist at Quilter Investors, said a Trump presidency makes it "unlikely that any (UK-US) trade deal negotiations will be resurrected".

 "The UK holds no obvious bargaining chip," she added.